codenart/codenart.github.io/_posts/2-css/2017-08-24-css-2-selectors-priorities.md

 To use `class selectors`, we need to specify class names for HTML elements using [class attribute](https://www.w3schools.com/tags/att_class.asp "ext") and use the class names as selectors.
-Note that every `class selector` begin with a dot `.`
+Note that every `class selector` begins with a dot `.`

 `HTML code:`
 <script src="https://gist.github.com/codenart/33357d72dafcc0955c2f31cf596610e6.js">